elvinyung/blog/content/post/tldr-chubby.md

 (As a side node, why doesn't everyone use Paxos to replicate state?
 The problem is *latency* -- Paxos needs a lot of network round trips to even commit a transaction.
 In contrast, a simpler scheme like *asynchronous streaming*, where replicas just try to catch up to the leader at their own pace, only needs a single round trip to commit a transaction because replication is done separately from writes, sacrificing the strong consistency of Paxos.)

-(It should be noted that Chubby's implementation of standard multi-Paxos eventually ended up being [a bit more complicated](https://static.googleusercontent.com/media/research.google.com/en//archive/paxos_made_live.pdf) than the one described above.
+(It should be noted that Chubby's implementation of multi-Paxos eventually ended up being [a bit more complicated](https://static.googleusercontent.com/media/research.google.com/en//archive/paxos_made_live.pdf) than the one described above.
 Specifically, there are a few modifications to deal with things like changing the cluster size and garbage collecting the transaction log.)

 ## Chubby's state
 So...
 I kind of lied when I said that Chubby is "just" a key-value store.